Alamagan: Geography

 Alamagan is roughly elliptical in shape, with a length of 4.8 km, width of 4 km, and area of 13 sqkm.
 The entire island is the summit of a stratovolcano which rises over 4000 m from the ocean floor, to an altitude of 744 m above sea level at Bandeera Peak, at the north-western edge.
 The volcano is topped by a caldera, 700–900 meters in diameter and about 370 m deep.
 There are three smaller cones to the north, northwest and south of the main crater.
 The volcano has not erupted in historical times, but by radiocarbon dating, eruptions occurred in 540 AD and 870 AD, with a potential dating error of around 100 years.
 These eruptions involved pyroclastic flows and had a VEI of 4.
-Any claims of historical eruptions are inaccurate, though uncertain eruptions have occurred as late as 1887.
+Claims of the most recent historical eruptions are not clear, eruptions might have occurred as late as 1887.
 Within the main crater and on the western slopes are a number of active fumaroles.

+Two historical eruptions were around the year 870 give or take a century, and another 540 give or take 75 years.

 The island has extremely steep slopes on its eastern side which are prone to landslides.
 The western slope has deep canyons as the result of erosion.
 The shoreline is dominated by steep cliffs of up to 100 m on the eastern shore.
 Vegetation on the island's west side includes swordgrass (Miscanthus floridulus).
 The south-east side is a steep slope of bare lava.
 Coconut palms (Cocos nucifera), grow on the gradual slopes.
 There are deep valleys with caves, and there are fresh water springs on the northern part of the west coast.

+Alamagan does not have sand or pebble beach, but rather mid-sized stones piled on one another.

 Important Bird Area

-The island has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Micronesian megapodes, white-throated ground doves, Micronesian myzomelas, Saipan reed warblers and Micronesian starlings.
+The island has been recognized as an Important Bird Area (IBA) by BirdLife International because it supports populations of Micronesian megapodes, white-throated ground doves, Micronesian myzomelas, Saipan reed warblers and Micronesian starlings.

+Plants

+Two rare plants, Leptecophylla mariannensis, discovered by Japanese botanist Ryōzō Kanehira, and Psychotria hombroniana var. mariannensis, are only known to exist on Alamagan.

 Demographics

 As of 1980 the population of Alamagan was 36.
+It was uninhabited at times, but since 2018 has had a small settlement called the village.
+Since 2018, some families that were originally from the island returned to live there.